TechsCode-Team/InsaneVaultsWiki/features/vaultextendsinventory.md

 # Vault Extends Inventory Feature
-**Insane Vaults** also offers a feature to optionally let your Vault expand your full Inventory.
+**Insane Vaults** also offers a feature to optionally let your Vault extend your full Inventory.
 Items which you will pickup then if you Inventory is full, will automatically added to your preferred Vault.
 <br>